 Ben served on the launch team for MSNBC.com as an Interactive Producer/editor.
 He was the Washington Editor for NPR and a former Executive Producer for NPR’s Special Projects department.
 He also served on the Assignment Desk for ABC News in New York.
 He was a CBS reporter at WBTV News in Charlotte, N.C..
 In 1992 he was a University of Michigan Knight-Wallace Fellow in Journalism.
 Ben has won numerous awards for journalism, including two Alfred I. duPont awards for broadcast.
-He created a writing model that replaces the analog-based Inverted Pyramid, called the Digital Media Pyramid about which he wrote an e-book.
+He created a digital, online writing model that builds on the analog-based Inverted Pyramid, called the Digital Media Pyramid about which he wrote an e-book.
 “The Digital Media Pyramid: A Guide for 21st Century Bloggers, Reporters and Citizen Journalists.”
-He graduated from Whittier College and Columbia University’s Graduate School of Journalism and studied international relations at the University of Copenhagen.
+He taught as an adjunct for 10-years at Rutgers University and as a visiting Assistant Professor at Florida A&M University for three-years.
+Ben graduated from Whittier College and Columbia University’s Graduate School of Journalism and studied international relations at the University of Copenhagen.

 - M.S.
 1984, Columbia University

 This person has not added any Research Interests.